US STOCKS-Wall Street ends choppy session higher as strength in banks offsets virus woes

 Texas Governor Greg Abbott said he was halting his state’s phased economic reopening in response to a jump in COVID-19 infections and hospitalizations.

-And stocks wobbled temporarily late in the session after Apple Inc said it would close 14 stores in Florida again because of rising COVID-19 cases after other re-closures in Houston, Arizona, South Carolina, and North Carolina.
+And stocks wobbled temporarily late in the session after Apple Inc said it would close 14 stores in Florida again due to rising COVID-19 cases after other re-closures in Houston, Arizona, South Carolina, and North Carolina.

-After coming within 4.5% of its record high on June 8, the benchmark S&P 500 has lost ground.

-While bank stocks appeared to provide the biggest boost on Thursday, Michael James, managing director of equity trading at Wedbush Securities in Los Angeles, said investors were broadly buying the dip after Wednesday’s pullback in stocks.
+While bank stocks provided one of the biggest boosts on Thursday, Michael James, managing director of equity trading at Wedbush Securities in Los Angeles, said investors were buying the dip after a pullback in stocks on Wednesday.

 “None of those issues that caused yesterday’s weakness were really resolved today,” said James.
 “You could argue that the market could be a fair amount lower.
 The reason we’re not is there is still some understanding that things are going to have a brighter ending at some point.”